Validating modelled tide heights¶

 directory = "../../tests/data/tide_models/"

-To evaluate the accuracy of these modelled tides, we can load measured sea-level data from the nearest GESLA tide gauge using load_gauge_gesla
+To evaluate the accuracy of our tide models, we first load a time series of measured sea-level data from a GESLA tide gauge using eo_tides.validation.load_gauge_gesla

 .